devsecops-workshop/workshop-guide/content/2.1-prepare-cluster/_index.md

     - **Value**: paste the Access Token you generated in the Quay Portal in the text field below the grey _Value_ field
     - Click **Create**

 And you are done with the installation and integration of Quay as your registry!
 Test if the integration works:

-- In the Quay Portal you should see your Openshift Projects are synced and represented as Quay Organizations, prefixed with `openshift_` (you might have to reload the browser).
+- In the Quay Portal you should see your OpenShift Projects are synced and represented as Quay Organizations, prefixed with `openshift_` (you might have to reload the browser).
   - E.g. there should be a `openshift_git` Quay Organization.
 - In the OpenShift web console create a new test Project, make sure it's synced to Quay as an Organization and delete it again.